-Having tried keto, and eating everything for a while on chemo, eventually, I had to change my approach and settled on the Mediterranean style diet.
+Having tried keto, and eating everything for a while on chemo, eventually, I had to change my approach and I settled on the Mediterranean-style diet.

 Yes!
 I wish I could have one square of dark chocolate only or one date-sweetened cookie!
 But I can’t.
 If there is more in the house, they’ll be gone in no time.
 And this is what I will be trying to change come this January 1st.

 - Clean out your pantry and discard all sweet stuff with the exception of natural stevia, raw honey, and monk fruit sweetener.

-I will also ditch all white flour (substitute with spelt), rice (substitute with brown and wild rice), and pasta (get only whole-wheat from now on).
+- Ditch all white flour (substitute with whole wheat or spelt), white rice (substitute with brown and wild rice), and pasta (get only whole wheat from now on).

 - Avoid daily desserts for me aside once on a weekend, and only a limited portion.

-I’ll be making my own jellies and sauces with less added sugars or wiht substitutes by stevia or monk fruit sweetener.
+- Try to make your own jellies and sauces with less added sugars or with substitutes by stevia or monk fruit sweetener.